 Sky Lagoon will, no doubt, be looking to compete, hoping to draw travellers to its pools with a naturally-inspired aesthetic that has been masterfully integrated into Kópavogur’s urban landscape.

 Expect to see quaint turf houses and other rustic decor built up alongside the poolside, as well as fantastic views overlooking the nearby bay.

 Described as a multi-sensory oasis, this relaxation hotspot will come with a 70 metre (230ft) infinity pool, stunning ocean vistas and even traditional saunas.
 There will also be dining opportunities at Sky Lagoon, as well as a swim-up bar and a gift shop, rounding off the experience as Iceland’s most tantalising new spas.

 Iceland already has a reputation as the perfect place to de-stress; something much needed given the year we’ve all endured.
 Fortunately, the healing properties that come with warm geothermal water will soon wash your worries away, leaving you serene and calm amid stunning scenery.

-- Don’t miss out on these brilliant Spa and Swimming Pool Packages in Iceland.
+- Don’t miss out on these brilliant Spa and Swimming Pool Day Tours in Iceland

 Though there is no concrete date as of yet, the Sky Lagoon plans to open in Spring 2021.
 Hopefully, this will constitute perfect timing for when visitors start to return to Iceland for their holidays.